-DES 1051 - Dental Pharmacology (2)
+DES 1050 - Dental Pharmacology (2)

-Prerequisite: BSC 1080.
+Prerequisite: BSC 1080 or BSC 2085.

 The course is designed to familiarize the student with the basic concepts of pharmacology.
 Topics include the use of Physician's Desk Reference, the use, administration, indications, contraindications, adverse reactions and precautions of pharmaceutics used in dentistry.